Developing country: Violence against women

 Several forms of violence against women are more prevalent in developing countries than in other parts of the world.
 Acid throwing is associated with Southeast Asia, including Cambodia.
-Honor killing is associated with the Middle East and the Indian Subcontinent.
+Honor killing is associated with the Middle East and South Asia.
 Marriage by abduction is found in Ethiopia, Central Asia and the Caucasus.
 Abuse related to payment of bride price (such as violence, trafficking and forced marriage) is linked to parts of Sub-Saharan Africa and Oceania.

 Female genital mutilation (FGM) is another form of violence against women which is still occurring in many developing countries.
 It is found mostly in Africa, and to a lesser extent in the Middle East and some other parts of Asia.
 Developing countries with the highest rate of women who have been cut are Somalia (with 98% of women affected), Guinea (96%), Djibouti (93%), Egypt (91%), Eritrea (89%), Mali (89%), Sierra Leone (88%), Sudan (88%), Gambia (76%), Burkina Faso (76%), and Ethiopia (74%).
 Due to globalization and immigration, FGM is spreading beyond the borders of Africa, Asia and the Middle East, and to countries such as Australia, Belgium, Canada, France, New Zealand, the U.S., and UK.

 The Istanbul Convention prohibits female genital mutilation (Article 38).
 As of 2016, FGM has been legally banned in many African countries.